-Pursuant to Rule 1.4.9, on or before August 05, 2016, the Division shall issue its recommendation to the Board for approval, approval with conditions, or denial of the application.
-Copy of the Division's recommendation will be forwarded to all parties and interested persons.
+Pursuant to Rule 1.4.9(2)(c), on or before the recommendation deadline for the application, the Division must issue a recommendation to the Board for approval, approval with conditions, or denial of the application.
+The Division's recommendation and rationale for approval or denial shall be sent to the applicant and to all objectors of record at least three (3) working days prior to the Prehearing Conference.